Flood Survivor Assistance

 Our Supporters

 It takes a whole community to help a whole community recover, and we are super inspired by the incredible strength and support of our Eastern Kentucky (and broader) community.
-Here’s just some of the many funding and networking supporters of the Housing Development Alliance’s Housing Can’t Wait Fund.
+Here’s just some of the many funders and supporters of the Housing Development Alliance’s flood recovery efforts.Â

 - Appalachians for Appalachia